 (a) Once User's Commodity Information is loaded into the Module, it is automatically paired with other Commodity Information loaded into the Module by the User’s Counterparty to the particular Commodity Transaction or group of Commodity Transactions.
 The automatic pairing function is programmed to instantly review User’s Commodity Information and, by electronically cross-checking certain pre-determined criteria with the Commodity Information loaded by User’s Counterparty to the same Commodity Transaction, the Module will instantly pair the Commodity Information loaded by both User and its Counterparty.
 Once the particular pre-determined fields of Commodity Information from both parties are paired, that particular Commodity Information will be identified within the Module as a "Paired Invoice" and automatically placed within the “Task List” area of the Module through which the automatic matching function set forth in Section 5 is performed.

-(b) Any Commodity Information not paired through the automatic pairing feature of the Module will be identified within the Module as an "Unpaired Invoice" and will be placed within the Task List area of the Module.
+(b) Any Commodity Information not paired through the automatic pairing feature of the Module will be identified within the Module as an "Unpaired Invoice" and will be placed within the Unpaired Invoices area of the Module.
 The applicable Commodity Information will retain the status of an Unpaired Invoice within this area until such time as corresponding Commodity Information capable of being paired within the Module has been loaded into CommodityLogic's database, posted to the Module and paired automatically within the Module.
 The Module does not provide for the manual pairing of Commodity Information by User or its Counterparty.

 5. MANAGEMENT OF COMMODITY INFORMATION - MATCHING.